International Bird Rescue

-Two employees from the International Bird Rescue in San Pedro, Calif., examine a bird that was recovered after the recent oil spill off the Southern California Coast.
-Several birds have been taken to the rescue center to be cleaned and rehabilitated after the recent oil spill.
+Footage taken on Oct.
+8, 2021, from the International Bird Rescue in San Pedro, Calif., where recovered birds from the recent oil spill off the Southern California Coast are brought to for rehabilitation.
+Birds are taken to the rescue center to be cleaned and cared for before returning to the wild.
 (U.S. Coast Guard photo by Petty Officer Steve Strohmaier)

 |Date Taken: